abachleda/FM_e-services/missing_data_alerts/README.md

 4. interval_datapoint_minutes -  Interval betweeen energy consumption readings according to datased.
 This is usually equal to 30 minutes for most of meters in commercial buildings.
 5. submeters - List including submeters from the data set, that you want to consider.
 6. meters_labels - Specific labels assigned to the meters in data file.
 That could be buildings names if the meters are per building.
+7. recipient_email_address -  Recipient email adress for electronic alerts notification.
+Note that the SNMP server needs to be configured.

 # Configure gmail account to send emails